bproca/WaterPlantRaspberryAWSIoT/README.md

 From the left hand side menu of the IoT Core page in the AWS console, go to the `Act` section and start creating a rule.
 Gave it a name of your choice.

-- On the `Rule query statement`, select all the fields from a topic named 'soil-moisture', this is the topic name we are going to use.
+- On the `Rule query statement`, select all the fields from a topic named 'soil-moisture' (remember this topic name we are going to use later in the code).
 For the statement, have a look at the example in the line above.
 - Add and configure an action to store message in an Elasticsearch domain (`Add action` button under the `Set one or more actions` section)
         - Click create a resource.
 This will open up the Elasticsearch create domain page.
 Gave it a name of your choice.
         - Leave the defaults until you get to the `Network Configuration` page.